Dale Stephens (footballer)

-Dale Christopher Stephens (born 12 June 1989) is an English professional footballer who plays as a central midfielder.
-He is currently a free agent following his release from Burnley.
+Dale Christopher Stephens (born 12 June 1989) is an English former professional footballer who played as a central midfielder.

 Early life

 Stephens was born in Bolton, Greater Manchester.

 Career

 Oldham Athletic

 Stephens joined Oldham Athletic on 1 July 2008 after rejecting a new deal at Bury.
 On 9 March 2010, he scored his first goal for Oldham in a 2–0 win over Leyton Orient.

 Loans to Rochdale and Southampton

 On 14 August 2009, Stephens joined Rochdale on a month's loan.
 He made his debut in a 3–3 draw with Morecambe on 4 September 2009, where he scored the equaliser.
 It was later extended by another month.
 On 12 October he extended the loan spell for a third time.

 On 24 March 2011, Stephens signed on loan for Southampton until the end of the season.
 He made his debut as a substitute in a 3–2 victory over MK Dons.
 He started days later against Charlton Athletic but had to be stretchered off at the end of the first half.